and1hof/and1hof.github.io/_posts/2017-3-21-getting-started-with-BEM.md

 2. **Element**: A part of a block that has no standalone purpose and is tied to a block, e.g. *menu item* or *header title*
 3. **Modifier**: A flag on a block or an element.
 Modifies the default behavior, e.g. *menu item disabled*, or *header title secondary*

-Lets imagine that we have a component that a single post in a web forum.
+Let's imagine that we have a component that is a single post in a web forum.
 We can break this component down to a few important UI components:

 1. **Post**: a single forum post